 With this record of success, we move forward with new challenges: diligent efforts to expand, conserve and exhibit a fascinating collection that as a whole reflects much of our work, to increase accessibility to our history, to foster the development of satellite projects out in the world, and not least to continue to deepen our relationships with art and artists.

 Magasin III Museum & Foundation for Contemporary Art is an independent cultural institution under the auspices of the privately-owned Proventus Group.

 The Family Robert Weil Foundation, dedicated to public benefit, has as one of its aims to promote the arts.

 ”Magasin III’s commitment to the Curating art program at Stockholm University has existed from the very beginning—planning the program was personally an incredibly important phase in my life.
 It is with an overwhelming degree of pride that I see all these promising curators working in the cultural sector today.
 Many of ”our” curators have become colleagues, dear friends, and not least strong visionaries for our profession.
 An ongoing success story…”

-David Neuman, director of Magasin III and one of the founders of the Curating Art program.
+David Neuman, Chairman of Magasin III and one of the founders of the Curating Art program.